Click for possible route/stop changes on the day of your tour here.

 The Museum of the Bible in Washington, DC is a treasure trove for history buffs, religious scholars, and curious travelers alike.
 Here are some of the most fascinating highlights you won’t want to miss:

-Dead Sea Scroll Fragments
+Dead Sea Scrolls Fragments

 Step back in time as you marvel at ancient fragments of the Dead Sea Scrolls, some of the oldest known biblical texts dating back over two millennia.
 These delicate pieces offer a glimpse into the religious and cultural landscape of the ancient world.